-The 2020 Olympic games are just right around the corner, with the Torch Relay kicking off on July 23, 2021.
-Running through August 8, these are the Summer Olympic games that would have been held in 2020, but were postponed due to the COVID-19 situation.
+The 2022 Olympic games are just right around the corner, with the Torch Relay kicking off on Friday, February 4th.
+Running through February 20th, these are the Winter Olympic games that come every four years.
 And as with previous events, we can be sure that millions of people around the world are looking to watch the Olympic Games online for free — and that is the subject of this guide.

-Part of that excitement is due to the new sports debuting in these Olympic games, including:
+Part of that excitement is due to all of the winter olympic sports events, which includes all of the following:

 How to watch the Olympic games

 At first glance, watching the Olympics will be easy.
 As the world’s premier sporting event, the games will be streaming on local TV in most countries.
 But there’s a problem.
 If you are relying only on your local TV station, you may not have complete access, or you may even miss the events you most want to see, which are picked up by other stations around the world.

 This is why you need a VPN.
 A VPN will give you access to numerous streams that are broadcasting the 2022 Winter Olympics.
 While a VPN will cost a bit of money up front, you can always use it for accessing streaming content around the world — and it also provides you with more privacy and security online.

 We recommend using NordVPN with the coupon below, then you can easily access Olympics streams from anywhere.

 Once you have the NordVPN app installed on your device, you will have instant access to 5,200+ servers in 60 countries.
 When you connect to one of these servers, it will appear as if you are physically located in that country because you will have the IP address of your VPN server.
 This gives you instant access to the streaming channels and digital content in that country.